skoolkid/skoolkit/sphinx/source/man/sna2skool.py.rst

 -H, --skool-hex
   Write hexadecimal addresses and operands in the disassembly.

--i, --ctl-hex-lower
-  Write lower case hexadecimal addresses in the generated control file.

 -I, --ini `param=value`
   Set the value of a configuration parameter (see ``CONFIGURATION``), overriding any value found in ``skoolkit.ini``.
 This option may be used multiple times.

--l, --defm-size `CHARS`
-  Set the maximum number of characters that may appear in a DEFM statement; the default number is 66.

 -L, --lower
   Write the disassembly in lower case.

--m, --defb-mod `MOD`
-  Group DEFB blocks by addresses that are divisible by `MOD`.

 -M, --map `FILE`
   Specify a code execution map to use when generating a control file.
 Code execution maps produced by the Fuse, SpecEmu, Spud, Zero and Z80 Spectrum emulators are supported.

--n, --defb-size `BYTES`
-  Set the maximum number of bytes that may appear in a DEFB statement; the default number is 8.

 -o, --org `ADDR`
   Specify the origin address of a binary (.bin) file; the default origin